 Items like neck pillows, blankets and fresh food are not logged as lost property.
 They are kept at the Visitor Information Centre desk, and if not collected, are disposed of.

-More valuable items are held at the airport for 60 days and, if still unclaimed, are then donated to charity or put aside for Pickles to collect for Brisbane Airport's once-a-year online Lost Property Auction.
+More valuable items are held at the airport for 60 days and, if still unclaimed, are then donated to charity or put aside for Lloyd Auctioneers to collect for Brisbane Airport's once-a-year online Lost Property Auction.

-The 2018 funds were dispersed through The Courier-Mail Children’s Fund to the Queensland Aboriginal and Torres Strait Islander Foundation (QATSIF) to support 16 Aboriginal and Torres Strait Islanders complete Year 12.
+In 2018, $15,000 was dispersed through The Courier-Mail Children’s Fund to the Queensland Aboriginal and Torres Strait Islander Foundation (QATSIF) to support 16 Aboriginal and Torres Strait Islanders in completing Year 1.

-Trust me.
-It's well worth checking our website and marking this one down in your diary.
+We can't wait for this year's auction, and trust us, it's well worth checking our website and marking this one down in your diary!